renra/password_generator_ruby/Readme.md

 With this setup the password will consist only of characters from 'd' to 'x'.
 Of course you can give it a simple array to cherry-pick just the characters you want.
 But remember that the less characters your pool has, the weaker your password is.
 (For example ```PasswordGenerator.generate(pool: ['a'])``` will give you just 8 'a's).

-If you use a custom pool, the four default pools will not be used.
+If you use a custom pool, the four default pools will not be used by default.
 If you still want them to be used you can use the options specified above

     PasswordGenerator.generate(pool: [':'], include_lower_case: true)